Program Series I

 #3-17 Abilities: The Missing Link in Career Planning, Management, and Development

 Equipped with information about natural abilities, professionals in school and career counseling, and employee and leadership development have the missing link to a Whole-Person Approach(TM) to career decision-making.
-Integrated with other important factors, learn how objectively measured abilities make career selection realistic, career management incisive, and leadership development targeted.
+Learn how objectively measured abilities make career selection realistic, career management incisive, and leadership development targeted when integrated with 7 other important factors.

 #4-1 Understanding Acculturative Stress of International Students: Focusing on Impact of Social Support and Coping